DunDunDo/Fuckass-soulseekdownloader/README.md

+SWITCH THE README TO CODE!!!!!!
 Compiled with visual studio using c#.
 Make sure to add:
   "<ItemGroup>
     <PackageReference Include="Soulseek" Version="8.5.0" />
   </ItemGroup>